Nunezjhon/gatsby_site/src/content/about/index.md

   - C
   - F#
   - R
-  - mySQL
+  - MySQL
   - Shinny

----
+  - Angular
+  - JavaScript
+  - HTML
+  - CSS

-Hello!
-I'm Jhon, a computer science student in Chicago, IL who enjoys building and creating software.
+---Hello!
+I'm Jhon, a software engineer in Chicago, IL who enjoys building and creating software.

-I will soon graduate from the [University of Illinois](https://cs.uic.edu/) this May from the College of Engineering.
+I studied Computer Science and graduated from the [University of Illinois](https://cs.uic.edu/) College of Engineering.
 I am looking forward to working with you.

 Here's a few things I'm experienced with: